-There are seven Project Time Management Processes.
+There are six Project Time Management Processes.
 They relate to each other as shown in the diagram below.
 Although shown as distinct processes, they often overlap.
-As can be seen by the diagram, they feedback into each other.
-The seven processes are:
+The six processes are:

-- 6.6 Develop Schedule: “The process of analyzing activity sequences, durations, resource assignments, and schedule constraints to create the project schedule model.”
+6.5 Develop Schedule: “The process of analyzing activity sequences, durations, resource assignments, and schedule constraints to create the project schedule model for project execution and monitoring and controlling.”
 PMBOK® Guide

 Scheduling Terms and Definitions

 There are numerous terms and definitions associated with scheduling found within the PMBOK® Guide.
 Understanding the meaning of these terms is helpful when answering the questions on the PMP® Exam.
 A list of the commonly used terms and their definitions is provided below.
 At times the difference between some of the terms may appear subtle, but the distinction is worth noting.